ValeriiZhyla/spring_learning_notes/Spring Data JPA/Entity.md

-@Entity Annotation shows to Spring, that this class will be used as model object.
+@Entity annotation shows to Spring, that this class will be used as model object.
 Each entity requires the primary key, that is defined with @Id annotation.

 ```java
 import javax.persistence.Entity;